aarongill745/Godo/README.md

 # Godo
-My attempt at toppling atlassian.

 A todo app in the command line written in go.
-A change of pace from React and .NET
+So I don't have to use Jira

 ### Commands
 add - Add a task to godo